 To save oneself from such a situation, there are easy and affordable solutions available for countering this growing problem of pollution and smog.
 So, while we keep the excitement of festivities still intact, why not move towards a more greener, more happier Diwali?

-Aloe Vera – Aloe Vera is an easy to grow plant which can flourish indoors in the presence of the sun.
+Aloe Vera is easy to grow a plant which can flourish indoors in the presence of the sun.
 You can make the kitchen window an excellent spot to place the plant.
 Aloe Vera plant monitors home’s air quality.
 It is beneficial in eliminating harmful chemicals like benzene from the air.
-Along with removing pollutants from the air, Aloe Vera is beneficial in several other ways.
+Along with removing pollutants from the air, Aloe Vera is useful in several other ways.
 Aloe vera gel help in healing burns and cuts.

-English Ivy – English Ivy is a classic and elegant choice for indoors.
-This houseplant can remove several toxins from the air including formaldehyde which is absorbed by the dense foliage.
+English Ivy is a classic and elegant choice for indoors.
+This houseplant can remove several toxins from the air, including formaldehyde which is absorbed by the dense foliage.
 Formaldehyde is the indoor pollutant which shows up in synthetic carpet dyes.
 English Ivy can grow in full shade to full sun and can survive for several years.

-Gerbera Daisy – Gerbera Daisy, which grows the best in warm temperatures, is a popular plant which is helpful in removing complex compounds like benzene, formaldehyde, and trichloroethylene.
-It purifies the air and provides a mood-enhancing ambiance to the home.
+Gerbera Daisy, which grows the best in warm temperatures, is a popular plant which helps remove complex compounds like benzene, formaldehyde, and trichloroethylene.
+It purifies the air and provides a mood-enhancing ambience to the home.
 Gerbera Daisy thrives the best in moist soil so do not forget to keep the soil moist; also, avoid over-watering it.

-Spider Plant – Known for reproducing quickly, Spider plant is a good option for beginners in gardening.
-One can put this plant inside a room or in a hanging basket close to the window or in the balcony.
+Known for reproducing quickly, Spider plant is a good option for beginners in gardening.
+One can put this plant inside a room or in a hanging basket close to the window or the balcony.
 Spider Plant is effective in removing formaldehyde and benzene from the air.

-Snake Plant – Snake Plant which is also known as mother-in-law’s tongue is a sharp-leafed plant which thrives in low light.
-It is effective in giving a slight oxygen boost while sleeping.
+Snake Plant, which is also known as mother-in-law’s tongue, is a sharp-leafed plant which thrives in low light.
+It is useful in giving a slight oxygen boost while sleeping.
 Snake Plant helps in lowering carbon dioxide, formaldehyde, and benzene contents from the air and releases oxygen.

-Areca Palm – Effective in removing toxins from the air, areca palm is one of the finest indoor plants.
+Effective in eliminating toxins from the air, the areca palm is one of the most beautiful indoor plants.
 It is capable of removing toluene which is commonly found in nail paint remover, correction fluid, and paint thinners, is extremely hazardous to human health.
-Areca palm can also remove xylene which is found mostly in rubber industries.
+Areca palm can also remove xylene, which is found mostly in rubber industries.
 It emits a large amount of water vapour in the air and is tolerant to most of the indoor environments.